-- (1) The Vehicle and Traffic Act 1999 authorises the general manager of the relevant council to grant or issue permits for: - (a) the use of street stalls in a public street; and - (b) the canvassing or sale of goods in a public street. - (2) In determining whether or not to grant an application for a permit, the general manager of the relevant council: - (a) must consult the police officer in charge of the police district in which the public street is located; and - (b) must have regard to relevant traffic conditions and the safety and convenience of the public; and - (c) may have regard to such other considerations as appear relevant in the circumstances. - (3) The permits apply to town and country areas, and are of two types which authorise the operation of: - (a) stalls during daylight hours from a fixed location on a public street; and - (b) mobile stalls or vans during daylight hours from a variety of locations on public streets. - (4) Where a stall is set up on private property to sell goods to persons who enter on to that property, no permit is required. - (5) Where a stall is operating either day or night from private property, such as a hotel car park, speedway, council operated market, regatta, Mardi Gras or similar place, no permit is required provided the approval of the property owner or controlling authority has been obtained.
+- (1) The Vehicle and Traffic Act 1999 authorises the general manager of the relevant council to grant or issue permits for: - (a) the use of street stalls in a public street; and - (b) the canvassing or sale of goods in a public street. - (2) In determining whether or not to grant an application for a permit, the general manager of the relevant council: - (a) must consult the police officer in charge of the police district in which the public street is located; and - (b) must have regard to relevant traffic conditions and the safety and convenience of the public; and - (c) may have regard to such other considerations as appear relevant in the circumstances. - (3) A permit issued by a general manager for a street stall or sale of goods in a public street: - (a) is to be in such form as the general manager issuing it determines; and - (b) must be issued only for a specific date or dates, or for a specific period not exceeding 12 months; and - (c) may be made subject to such conditions as the general manager issuing it considers necessary or expedient in the interests of public safety and convenience; and - (d) must specify the name of the permit holder and the date or period, and the public street, for which it is issued; and - (e) is not capable of being amended, renewed or transferred. - (4) Where a stall is set up on private property to sell goods to persons who enter on to that property, no permit is required. - (5) Where a stall is operating either day or night from private property, such as a hotel car park, speedway, council operated market, regatta, Mardi Gras or similar place, no permit is required provided the approval of the property owner or controlling authority has been obtained.
 Where these areas are a public street and open to the public, a member may, when necessary, direct the removal or relocation of stalls which create an obvious traffic hazard. - (6) Members should report particulars of persons operating a street stall in a public street without the required permit being issued, so that proceedings may be considered for a breach of the Vehicle and Traffic Act 1999.